Table of Contents

-Example: 100 kV of X-ray radiation weakens a 12 cm thick brick wall as much as 1 mm of lead.
+Example: 100 kV of X-ray radiation weakens a 12-cm-thick brick wall as much as it weakens 1 mm of lead.
 This brick wall thus has a lead equivalent of 1 mm.

 Lead rubber is also frequently used to protect against radiation.
 This protective effect depends on the lead equivalent and radiation quality (useful or stray radiation, tube voltage, filtration).
 Lead rubber weakens X-ray radiation down to a few per cent.

 Ionizing radiation has an effect on cells affected by radiation.
 The respective effect can vary greatly and may also be fatal in some individuals depending on the intensity and type of radiation.

 The following parameters must be defined in advance to describe the effect of ionizing radiation.

 The energy dose describes a quantity of energy absorbed by an object (e.g., tissue) being radiated.
 It is primarily dependent on the radiation intensity of the ionizing radiation and the absorbency of the tissue.
 The unit of the energy dose is the gray [Gy].

 The ion dose is defined as a size that provides the strength of the radiation.
 It is described by the following formula:

 Ion dose = released charge / mass of the radiated substance